jankotek/mapdb/mapdb-site/doc/sortedtablemap.rst

 Value Array `TODO link to serializers`.
 They can be compressed together to save space.
 Serializer is trade-off between space usage and performance.

 Another setting is **Page Size**.
 Default and maximal value is 1MB.
-Its value must be power of two, other values are rounded up to nearest power of two.
+Its value must be power of two, other valuaes are rounded up to nearest power of two.
 Smaller value typically means faster access.
 But for each page one key is stored on-heap, smaller Page Size also means larger memory usage.